 All individuals engaged in traditional teaching or scholarly activities will be considered faculty authors as described in Section II.A. of this policy.
-Any other employees who anticipate authoring Artistic Works, Course and Teaching Materials, or Scholarly and Academic Works as part of their assigned duties at VCU should work with their department, school, or other university entity to commemorate copyright ownership in a written agreement prior to commencing authorship of a work.
+Any other employees who anticipate authoring Artistic Works, Course and Teaching Materials, or Scholarly and Academic Works as part of their assigned duties at VCU should work with their department, school, or other university entity to commemora work. te copyright ownership in a written agreement prior to commencing authorshi p of a